Carson Ellis: Career

 Ellis is an illustrator of several children's books, including the New York Times bestseller Wildwood, written by Colin Meloy; The Composer Is Dead, written by Lemony Snicket; and The Mysterious Benedict Society, written by Trenton Lee Stewart.
 She received a 2010 Silver Medal from the Society of Illustrators for her art in Dillweed's Revenge, by Florence Parry Heide.
 She collaborated again with Meloy on the second and third novels in the Wildwood Chronicles series, Under Wildwood (2012) and Wildwood Imperium (2014).

 She is also well known for her work with the indie folk rock band The Decemberists, for whom she has created album art, T-shirts, websites, posters, and stage sets.
 Her album and EP artwork for The Decemberists include 5 Songs (2001), Castaways and Cutouts (2002), Her Majesty the Decemberists (2003), The Tain (2004), The Crane Wife (2006), The Hazards of Love (2009), What a Terrible World, What a Beautiful World (2015), and I'll Be Your Girl (2018).
 Ellis was nominated twice for Grammy Award for Best Boxed or Special Limited Edition Package (2015 and 2018).
 She has also created album artwork for other musicians, such as Laura Veirs, Beat Circus, and Weezer.

 In 2015, Ellis wrote and illustrated her first solo children's book, Home, which explores different types of domiciles around the world, underwater, and in space.
 The book has been criticized for the manner in which it glosses over colonization and the stereotyping of various ethnicities.

 Ellis' second solo children's book, Du Iz Tak?, published in 2016, is written entirely in an invented "bug language".
-The book received a Caldecott Honor Award (2017) and an E.B.
-White Read Aloud Award (2017).
+The book received a Caldecott Honor Award (2017) and an E. B. White Read Aloud Award (2017).

 In 2016, Ellis collaborated with Portland-based wallpaper studio Juju Papers on a wallpaper design titled Barn Owls and Hollyhocks.
 The design was inspired by Ellis' move to a small barn outside of Portland.

 Ellis created the cover and interior illustrations for Meloy's 2017 middle grade book The Whiz Mob and the Grenadine Kid, published by HarperCollins.

-The board game Illimat, for which Ellis created illustrations, was published in November 2017 after a successful Kickstarter campaign.
-The game was written and designed by The Decemberists and Keith Baker of Twogether Studios.

 Ellis created illustrations for Susan Cooper's The Shortest Day, published in October 2019.

 Carson Ellis is also an editorial illustrator and fine artist, having worked for The New York Times, The New Yorker, and Poetry.